 The choice for me was hard, there’s many games I’ve played this year all great in their own way, Mass Effect 2, Fallout: New Vegas, Red Dead Redemption to name a few but after thinking about it for a while, I finally decided on Heavy Rain.

 Zombie Studios aims to bring a decent online shooter experience to the digital marketplaces with Blacklight: Tango Down, an online FPS set in the near future.

 Microsoft has announced that Kinect is going to cost $150 at launch, that should come as no surprise to anyone, many retailers have listed the price at $150 over the last month.
 The release date for Kinect is November 4th, just 15 days after the release of the Playstation Move.
-For those who don’t own a 360, there will be a Kinect bundle which will cost $300 though the internal memory of the 360 will only be 4GB.
-There’s no confirmation of a price or release date outside of the […]
+For those who don’t own… Continue reading Kinect Price and Release Date Revealed

 At E3, Nintendo showed off the 3DS, it was very impressive but they didn’t give a price for it.
 GAME’s Swedish site lists the price at 2,799.00 kr which is about £250 or $360.
 Quite expensive but the website does say that the price is preliminary and subject to change.
-It also says that it will be released next year but again, it’s subject to change.
-You can find it here.
+It also says that it… Continue reading 3DS Price Revealed?

 The Playstation 1 series of Final Fantasy games is now complete with the addition of Final Fantasy IX to the PSN today which was previously added to the Japanese PSN on May 20th.
 There is currently no release date for North America.

 For those of you who can’t afford the latest titles or are just looking to burn some time while waiting for the next game releases, here’s a list of games available for free that you may not know of.